The Holy Spirit's Ministry To Gentiles

-These Jewish believers had just taken some time to be obedient to the words of Jesus for the church has been in existence for quite a while by now.
-The Lord must have decided He better do something about them going to the Gentiles, for if He left it to them, it might never happen.
+These Jewish believers had just taken some time to be obedient to the words of Jesus, for the church has been in existence for quite some time by now.
+The Lord must have decided He better do something about them going to the Gentiles, for if He left it to them it might never happen.
 Anyway, the three men from Cornelius’ household explained why they had come.
 Peter recognised that this was obviously arranged by the Lord, so the next day he and some other Jewish believers from Joppa set out for Caesarea with the men from Cornelius’ household, as we can read in Acts 10:23b

 The next day Peter started out with them, and some of the brothers from Joppa went along.

 When they got there, a large gathering of people was waiting for them, as we can read in Acts 10:24-27 The following day he arrived in Caesarea.
 Cornelius was expecting them and had called together his relatives and close friends.
 As Peter entered the house, Cornelius met him and fell at his feet in reverence.
 But Peter made him get up.
 “Stand up,” he said, “I am only a man myself.”
 Talking with him, Peter went inside and found a large gathering of people.